GitSystemLab/DoubleToCharArrayDisclosureVersion2_Faster/Readme.txt

 // The content helps us change the arguments from double to char array(pointer).

-//The code of the included header file has just One loop.
+//The code of the included header file.

 -------------------------------------------------------------------------------------------------------------------------------------------------
 [C Version]